lucasstarepravo/Torch_LS_Surr/README.md

 # train-ls

 train-ls is a PyTorch-based framework for training surrogate models for dense, low-rank, ill-conditioned linear systems encountered in high-order mesh-free methods.
 This repository supports training two types of models: MLP and Residual MLP.
-Here, "LS" stands for linear system and "Surr" stands for surrogate.
+Here, "LS" stands for linear system.
 The user can easily implement new architectures or custom loss functions and inherit the existing training loop.

 ## Table of Contents